Gepids: Name

 The most common Latin spellings of the Gepid name in plural used a "p", but varied concerning the vowels: Gepidae, Gipidae, Gipedae, Gipides.
 Similarly, Procopius writing in Greek uses a stem γηπαιδ- which should be transliterated as Giped-.
 Despite this, the Gepids have been equated with the people mentioned in the Old English Widsith and Beowulf, as Gifðas or Gefþas.
 These names are considered etymologically equivalent Old English forms of Gepidae that could not have arisen through borrowing from attested Latin forms.

 Although Walter Goffart has objected that "no serious arguments substantiating the identification seem to me to have been set out", linguists interpret the "p" in Latin and Greek as an insulting Gothic nickname for the Gepids.
 In addition to the Old English words, placename evidence in Italy, and a single medieval Latin genitive plural form "Gebodorum" are taken to indicate that the "p" was really a fricative sound similar to a "b".
 Many linguists therefore reconstruct the original Germanic form as *Gíbidoz, based on the Germanic verb "to give", as still found in English (German geben, Dutch geven), apparently indicating that they named themselves gifted or rewarded or generous.

 The modern idea that the recorded name of the Gepids was an insult comes from Jordanes in the sixth century, who reported in his Gothic origins story the Getica, that the name of the Gepids came from gepanta, an insult in Gothic meaning "sluggish, stolid" (pigra), because the Gepids had lagged behind their Gothic kin when they migrated more than a thousand years earlier.

 In contrast, Isidore of Seville in his etymologies, interpreted the second part of the Gepid name as "feet" (Latin pedes) and explained that the Gepids were known for going into battle on foot (pedestri), rather than mounted.
 The much later (12th century) Byzantine Etymologicum Magnum interprets the name using the Greek word for children, making the Gepids Gētípaides (Γητίπαιδες) meaning "children of the Goths (equated to Getae)".
 All three of these texts follow a tradition of seeing the Gepids as "offshoots or close relatives of the Goths".

-Tabula Peutingeriana, a 4th century map shows the "Piti" people living next of Porolissum.
+Tabula Peutingeriana, a 4th-century map shows the "Piti" people living next of Porolissum.
 Whether or not this is a distortion of Gepid is disputed by historians.

 Language

 There is little direct evidence for the original language of the Gepids, but they were clearly Gothic in culture during the period when the Romans reported upon them.
 Most likely, the Gepids used the same language as the Goths, but in a different dialect.
 They had strained political relations with related peoples, the Goths and Vandals.
 The Byzantine chronicler of the 6th century, Procopius, in his Wars of Justinian, placed the Gepids among the "Gothic peoples" along with the Vandals, Visigoths and Goths proper, "having the same language, white bodies, blond hair and Arian form of Christianity".
+Their language was not mentioned after the 7th century and likely went extinct around this time period.